 After World War II, the escalating tensions of the Cold War shaped the international system.
 Fearing the Worst explains how the Korean War fundamentally changed postwar competition between the United States and the Soviet Union into a militarized confrontation that would last decades.
 Samuel F. Wells Jr. examines how military and political events interacted to escalate the conflict.
 Decisions made by the Truman administration in the first six months of the Korean War drove both superpowers to intensify their defense buildup.
 American leaders feared the worst-case scenario—that Stalin was prepared to start World War III—and raced to build up strategic arms, resulting in a struggle they did not seek out or intend.
 Their decisions stemmed from incomplete interpretations of Soviet and Chinese goals, especially the belief that China was a Kremlin puppet.
 Yet Stalin, Mao, and Kim Il-sung all had their own agendas, about which the United States lacked reliable intelligence.

-Sponsored by the Davis Center for Russian and Eurasian Studies and the Korea Institute, Harvard University.
+Co-sponsored by the Davis Center for Russian and Eurasian Studies and the Korea Institute, Harvard University.

 The Davis Center for Russian and Eurasian Studies at Harvard University encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about the physical access provided, please contact us at 617-495-4037 or email@example.com in advance of your participation or visit.
 Requests for Sign Language interpreters and/or CART providers should be made at least two weeks in advance if possible.
 Please note that the Davis Center will make every effort to secure services but that services are subject to availability.